Online Master’s in Regulatory Science Programs – Medical Device, Food & Pharmaceutical Regulatory Affairs

 - Expected Time to Completion: 24 months

 The program consists of 45 credits of core and elective courses and an integrative experiential learning or cooperative education program.
-Students can opt to concentrate on one of five unique concentrations: biopharmaceutical regulatory affairs; clinical research regulatory affairs; medical device regulatory affairs; nonclinical biomedical product regulation; and quality assurance and compliance.
+Students can opt to concentrate on one of five unique concentrations: biopharmaceutical regulatory affairs, clinical research regulatory affairs, medical device regulatory affairs, nonclinical biomedical product regulation, or quality assurance and compliance.
 The number of electives students must complete varies according to concentration.

 Admissions requirements include an undergraduate degree in pharmacy or life sciences (two to three years of work experience if the undergraduate degree is from another area), a completed online application, a statement of purpose, a current resume, two letters of recommendation, unofficial undergraduate transcripts, and proof of English language proficiency for students who did not have English as their primary language of education.